Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Introduction

-\begin{enumerate} \item In \name, we estimate the Hessian in zeroth-order optimization to fine-tune LLMS for the first time.
-Compared with classic zeroth-order optimizers, \nameo merely increases one more forward pass per step.
-What's more, \nameo utilizes diagonal Hessian and reduces the corresponding memory cost from $\mathcal{O}(d^2)$ to $\mathcal{O}(d)$.
+\begin{enumerate} \item In this work, we estimate the Hessian in zeroth-order optimizer to fine-tune LLMs for the first time.
+Our HiZOO reduces the total number of forward passes required for model convergence and achieves better accuracy.
+By utilizing diagonal Hessian, HiZOO reduces the corresponding memory cost from $\mathcal{O}(d^2)$ to $\mathcal{O}(d)$.
+Furthermore, we propose HiZOO-L, reducing the memory usage of Hessian to \textbf{10\%} of the MeZO.

-\item We provide theoretical analysis to prove that \nameo provides an unbiased estimation of the Hessian and successfully achieve global convergence in even cases with heterogeneous curvatures across parameter dimensions.
+\item We provide theoretical analysis to prove that \nameo provides an unbiased estimation of the Hessian.
+Also, we illustrate how HiZOO utilizes Hessian to improve the convergence process by visualizing the optimization trajectories on test functions.

-\item We conduct extensive experiments across model types (masked language models and auto-regressive language models), model scales (from 350M to 66B), and downstream tasks (classification, multiple-choice, and generation) to verify the effect of the \name.
-Especially on SST-2 dataset, \nameo can reduce the training time by up to 30 times (from 100k steps to 3k steps), achieving the same performance.
-What's more, \nameo finally improves the accuracy by 3\% on SST-2, even better than standard full-parameter fine-tuning.
-When tuning OPT-66B, \nameo reduces the model training time and performs better with up to 5\% improvement and 2\% improvement on average.
+\item We conduct extensive experiments across different models (RoBERTa-large, OPT, Llama3 and Phi-2) with scales from 350M to 66B, different methods (FT, LoRA, prefix), and different downstream tasks (classification, multiple-choice, and generation) to verify the effect of the \name.
+For example, on SST2 task HiZOO achieves a better accuracy and \textbf{8}\boldsymbol{$\times$} speedup over MeZO on average across different models.
+Even on OPT-66B, \nameo outperforms better than MeZO with up to \textbf{5.1\%} absolute improvement.

-\item We demonstrate \name ’s compatibility with full-parameter tuning, LoRA and prefix-tuning in Section~\ref{sec_experiments}.
-Specifically, \nameo(prefix) outperforms MeZO (prefix) on most of the datasets and tasks across all model scales.